 Leslie 145 #1

 I bought an M3, in really excellent condition (though badly sun faded) to go with my 145.
 I replaced the preamp caps and re-felted the manauls, now it plays wonderfully.
 It also came with the "optional extra" reverb unit, which is very nice to have!
 Sold to a studio in south London.

 My first ever Leslie - a 145 from 1973 which came from a living room.
 Sadly I was young and gigged it quite a bit, fool me, but it's still in pretty good condition.
-Currently wired up to my M3.

 Leslie 251 #1